 A recent study of 330 North American companies showed widespread positive attitudes toward data evaluation.
 The more companies characterized themselves as data driven, the more they were likely to outperform their competitors financially and operationally.
 Data-driven companies were 5 percent more productive and 6 percent more profitable than less data-driven companies (Brynjolfsson, Hitt, and Kim 2011).

-In healthcare, companies that rely heavily on Lean (a process improvement tool) and other, similar tools can be classified as data driven, even if they rely on small data sets.
+In healthcare, companies that rely heavily on Lean (a process improvement tool) and other similar tools can be classified as data driven, even if they rely on small data sets.
 These companies use statistical process control to verify that changes have led to improvements.
-Many studies show that when organizations fully implement statistical process control tools, including an emphasis on measurement (Nelson et.
-Al 2000), they deliver better care at lower cost (Shortell, Bennett, and Byck 1998).
+Many studies show that when organizations fully implement statistical process control tools, including an emphasis on measurement (Nelson et al. 2000), they deliver better care at lower cost (Shortell, Bennett, and Byck 1998).
 The use of these techniques is widespread, making it an essential capability of modern managers (Vest and Gamm 2009).

 In healthcare, the use of EHRs has been associated with reductions in medication errors (Stürzlinger et al. 2009).
 Managers have used EHRs to maximize reimbursement in ways that have surprised insurers (Abelson, Creswell, and Palmer 2012).
-Other managers report analyzing data in EHRs to reduce “never events” (unreimburseable accidental mistakes) in their facilities and to measure quality of care (Glaser and Hess 2011).
+Other managers report analyzing data in EHRs to reduce “never events” (unreimbursable accidents) in their facilities and to measure quality of care (Glaser and Hess 2011).
 These efforts show that analysts are finding ways to use the data in EHRs to improve their organizations.
 Such efforts are expected to continue, creating an unprecedented shift toward the heavy use of data.

 Big data has changed and continues to change health insurance.
-Insurance companies are trimming their networks using data on performance of their doctors.
+Insurance companies are trimming their networks using data on the performance of their doctors.
 New start-up insurance companies are competing more effectively with well-established insurance companies by situating their secondary providers near their target market.
 Insurance companies are deciding what to cover and what to discourage through data analysis.
 Risk assessment is changing, and more accurate models are reducing the risk of insurance.
-In risk rating, chronological age may be less important as history of illness.
+In risk rating, chronological age may not be as important as history of illness.

 Value-based payment systems have transformed who assumes risk.
 Value-based reimbursement has changed how hospitals and clinics are paid.
 With this paradigm shift, insurers hold hospital managers accountable for quality of care inside and outside of hospitals.
-For example, a hospital that does a hip replacement is paid a fixed amount of money for expenses including the cost of surgery and out-of-hospital costs 90 days after surgery.
+For example, a hospital that does a hip replacement is paid a fixed amount of money for expenses, including the cost of surgery and out-of-hospital costs 90 days after surgery.
 The hospital manager needs to make sure not only that the healthcare organization’s surgeons are effective and that its operation does not lead to unnecessary long stays, but also that patients are discharged to nursing homes or other institutions that actively work on the patients’ recovery.
 Affiliation with a home health care organization or nursing home could help decrease readmission and could easily reduce the hospital’s payments.
 For 90 days, no matter where the patient is cared for, the hospital manager is at risk for cost overruns.
 Value-based reimbursements have increased the need to analyze data and affiliate with providers and institutions that are cost-effective.